sachieko/lo5r-app/README.md

     1. Allow users to filter results in the table by ring, category, etc. ✅
     2. Allow users to view techniques related to opportunities on this page by clicking it in the table.
   * Site has equipment pages for weapons, armor, etc
-    1. Allow users to filter results in the tables by category, type, damage, etc.
+    1. Allow users to filter results in the tables by category, type, damage, etc.✅
-    2. Weapons table
+    2. Weapons table ✅
     3. Armor table
     4. Item table
     5. Qualities table ✅